 Table of Contents

 Texting college students has become the fastest and most effective way for universities to connect with the campus community.
-For universities, SMS drives stronger engagement than emails or phone calls.
+For universities, SMS drives stronger engagement than emails or phone calls, or even sharing updates through cell phone apps.

 Typical campaign conversion rates range from 21% to 32%.
-Besides, students have consistently reported that they prefer receiving reminders and alerts by text rather than through other channels.
+Besides, students have consistently reported that they prefer receiving reminders and alerts by sms messages rather than through other channels.

 This guide covers why texting college students works, the rules to follow, how to set it up, and real examples of it in action.